CSTDev/personal-site/src/content/pages/index.md

   ctaLink: /about
 ---

-I build software, help teams work more effectively through processes, tools and mentoring.
+I build software and help people work more effectively through processes, tools, and mentoring.
 As well as tinker with tech and ramble wildly.